paulrosen/abcjs/README.md

     auto_render_threshold -- number of tunes beyond which auto rendering is disabled; instead, each tune is accompanied by a "show" button (default value is 20) since 1.0.2 show_text -- text to be included on the "show" button before the tune title (default value is "show score for: ") since 1.0.2

-When abcjs plugin finds an abctune, it wraps a div.abctext around it and renders it into a div.abcrendered.
-The show button is an a.abcshow.
+When abcjs plugin finds an abctune, it wraps a `div.abctext` around it and renders it into a `div.abcrendered`.
+The show button is an `a.abcshow`.
 These hooks can be used for styling. since 1.0.2
 Basic abcjs

 You can also run your own abcjs webapp using the abcjs_basic lib.